By the AJC Editorial Board

 Not so, as proved by the continuing travail over deciding just how to improve coordination of Atlanta’s multiple transit systems.

 That situation may soon change for the better, at least somewhat.
 In an encouraging show of unity by local officials, the Atlanta Regional Commission’s board recently voted unanimously to seek legal advice on just what more can be done locally to push forward on working more closely on transit matters.
-The board’s action is a refreshing sign of unity by metro Atlanta’s leaders in acting to help reduce the congestion that affects us all, no matter where we live or
+The board’s action is a refreshing sign of unity by metro Atlanta’s leaders in acting to help reduce the congestion that affects us all, no matter where

 Continue reading 4/22: Getting on track? »